 From Skoki Lodge there is a trail up to Merlin Lake.
 We decided to investigate but didn’t end up going all the way – just enough to get a view of Skoki Valley and the rock wall hiding Merlin Lake.

-Skoki Lodge to Deception Pass
+Skoki Loop hike: Skoki Lodge to Deception Pass

-The hike from Deception Pass to Baker Lake Campground
+Skoki Loop hike: Deception Pass to Baker Lake Campground

 From the top of Deception Pass it takes about an hour to hike back to the Baker Lake Campground – and it’s all either flat or downhill.
 But it’s hot going on a sunny, summer day.

 We didn’t get back to the campground till about 5 PM – so with breaks and lunch we averaged a couple of miles an hour.
-At the campground the deer flies were nasty late in the afternoon – but fortunately slow, stupid and easy to kill.
+At the campground the deer flies were nasty late in the afternoon – but fortunately slow, stupid, and easy to kill.
 The area does have a reputation for lots of biting insects.

-On the Skoki area trails you can expect to meet horses – which we did on the way down on the third day.
+On the Skoki Loop trails you can expect to meet horses – which we did on the way down on the third day.
 We also found the wildlife and the birds far more prolific early in the morning – and if you leave early enough the light is fantastic for photography too.

-Baker Lake Campground back to the trailhead
+Here’s a look at some photos of Baker Lake Campground back to the trailhead

 Booking the Skoki Loop campsites

 Although the Skoki area is very busy with hikers and backpackers – and is in fact one of the busiest in Banff National Park, it’s still worth visiting.
-You really need two nights and three days to get the full experience.

 For information on trails in Banff National Park, visit their website.